alitari/kubexp/README.md

 ### configure clusters

-Kubeexplorer uses `~/.kube/config` to read the k8s contexts.
+kubexp uses `~/.kube/config` to read the k8s contexts.
 The user of a context *must* have a token defined:

 ```yaml
 apiVersion: v1